Codeabhi096/Olympic-Data-Analysis-WebApp/Olympic-Data-Analysis-WebApp-master/Readme.md

 4. The web app will open in the browser

 # About me
-I am Abhishek, and currently, I am pursuing B.tech from Chandigarh Engineering college (landran), Bhubaneswar.
+I am Abhishek, and currently, I am pursuing B.tech from Chandigarh Engineering college (landran).
 Talking about my previous educational background.

 - [Abhishek Kumar](https://www.linkedin.com/in/abhishekbhardwaj01?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app)

 # Feedback
-If you have any feedback, you can make the changes and create a pull request or, please reach out to me at [here](mailto:mohitur669@gmail.com) or [LinkedIn](https://www.linkedin.com/in/mohitur02).
+If you have any feedback, you can make the changes and create a pull request or, please reach out to me at [here](mail: mr.abhi7208@gmail.com)